 Citizens have been allowed to own gold ingots again, and while our government has a strong influence on the gold market, Uncle Sam, in fact, does not control the gold market.
 Add gold, silver and more to get started.
 Are you sure you want to empty the cart?
 As you can see in the conference program, I am from the United States.
 Even so, I wanted you to know that my country is waging a war against yours, and it has been doing so for many years.

+If you're interested in learning more about how to add gold to your retirement portfolio, be sure to check out our Free Gold IRA guide for more information.
 The organization I represent hopes that, once you find out about this, you will try to do something about it.
 They could benefit themselves and everyone else, including Americans. .
 Presumably, you are attending this conference because you suspect that your great natural resource is not valued or traded as well as it should be in order to increase the prosperity of your region.

 You're right, but I bet you don't even know half of it.
 Certainly, you wouldn't have learned the other half of conventional financial journalism and academic teaching, since they argue that gold is, at best, a picturesque antique.
 They couldn't be more wrong.
 In fact, gold is still what it has been for thousands of years, an excellent form of money, and it can once again become the best and most important form of money.